alphagov/paas-developer-docs/docs/deploying_apps/jenkins.md

 ## Setting up the credentials plugin

-To install the credentials plugin:
+To install the credentials plugin manually:

 1. In the Jenkins web interface, click on **Manage Jenkins**, then **Manage Plugins**.
 2. Click on the **Installed** tab and check if "Credentials Plugin" is listed.
 If it's listed, skip the next step.